Sir Tim Smit KBE is the co-founder of the Eden Project.

 In 1987 Tim moved to Cornwall where he met John Nelson and together they ‘discovered’ and then restored the Lost Gardens of Heligan.
 Tim remains a Director of the gardens to the present day.

-Tim is Executive Vice-Chairman, and Co-founder of the Award winning Eden Project near St Austell in Cornwall.
+Tim Smit is Executive Vice-Chairman and Co-founder of the Award-winning Eden Project near St Austell in Cornwall.

-Eden began as a dream in 1995 and opened its doors to the public in 2000, since when more than 18 million people have come to see what was once a sterile pit turned into a cradle of life containing world-class horticulture and startling architecture symbolic of human endeavour.
+Eden began as a dream in 1995 and opened its doors to the public in 2000.
+More than 20 million people have now visited what was once a sterile pit turned into a cradle of life containing world-class horticulture and startling architecture symbolic of human endeavour.

 Tim is a Trustee, Patron and Board Member of a number of statutory and voluntary bodies both locally and nationally.